124_Financing-indiv.jpg

 What is a Retirement Interest Only mortgage?

-When it comes to interest only mortgages in retirement, borrowers are required to make only the interest payments on their loan, rather than paying both interest and principal, which reduces their monthly payments.
+When it comes to interest only mortgages in retirement, borrowers are required to make only the monthly interest payments on their loan, rather than paying both interest and principal, which reduces their monthly payments.

 The loan is then secured against the value of your property.

-Interest only mortgages in retirement works in a similar way to standard interest-only mortgage, with a few key differences that are outlined below.
+Interest only mortgages in retirement works in a similar way to standard interest-only mortgage , with a few key differences that are outlined below.

 Key differences between interest only mortgages in retirement and a standard interest only mortgages